ichistmeinname/advanced-programming-page/info.markdown

 ## Supplementary Material for Lecture

-* [Lecture notes](http://www-ps.informatik.uni-kiel.de/~sad/advancedProgramming/AdvancedProgrammingLectureNotes.pdf) -- the notes are only accessable while connected to the university network, see the link above for more information on VPN
+* [Lecture notes](http://www-ps.informatik.uni-kiel.de/~sad/advancedProgramming/AdvancedProgrammingLectureNotes.pdf) -- the notes are only accessable while connected to the university network, see the link below for more information on VPN

 ## Assignments